-- In that imagination, are you happy and complete in yourself?
+Do you imagine yourself living alone?
+In that imagination, are you happy and complete in yourself?

-- Do you feel that the rhetoric of society that makes us feel that we need other people is useless?
+Do you feel that the rhetoric of society that makes us feel that we need other people is useless?

-- Do you ever want to live like a hermit?
+Do you ever want to live like a hermit?

-- Would you prefer the silence of the countryside to the noisy hustle and bustle of the city?
+Would you prefer the silence of the countryside to the noisy hustle and bustle of the city?

-- Would you prefer spending your time reading a book rather than going to a crazy noisy party?
+Would you prefer spending your time reading a book rather than going to a crazy noisy party?

-- Do your parents worry about you not making enough friends?
+Do your parents worry about you not making enough friends?

 If this sounds anything like you, I think you have less reason to worry now.
 For a very long time now, you have worried about not having a social life.
-You really stress yourself out on every Friday about your weekend plans and you are worried that the pace at which the world is functioning is not your speed at all.
+You really stress yourself out every Friday about your weekend plans and you are worried that the pace at which the world is functioning is not your speed at all.

+Shocked?
 Yes, throw this into everyone’s face now.

 The study works on the premise that people are happier when they live in less densely populated areas.
-Thus, happiness quotient increases as soon as the population of people around you decreases.
+Thus, the happiness quotient increases as soon as the population of people around you decreases.
 Also, happiness increases when interaction decreases.

 This means that people who interact less are far happier than people who spend most of their time socializing.
 This is because the people who socialize less live a far simpler life with less stress and confusion but this is not true for people who socialize more.

 The basic thing that the study proves is the fact that some people do not always want to spend their time placating and adulating other people.
 They really have better things to do.

 This means that most of our social relations are based on approval.
 So all we seek from the people around us is approval and we spend most of our time and energy in order to get this approval from other people.
 In the process of seeking this approval, we totally forget to be ourselves and thus our identity gets distorted.

 We become less of the person that we actually are and more of the person that other people want us to be and this is not necessarily good because such kind of habit will make us less unique.

 By limiting human interaction, the genius and the highly intelligent people choose to be in their own caves.
 They do not go through the turmoil of pleasing other people and are thus happier living their own life.

-Of course, when you are around other people and when you socialize, you are bound to get affected by what other people think and assume about you; but not the highly intelligent ones.
-This happens because they maintain the ideal distance from other people that helps them to be unaffected by what other people think.
+Of course, when you are around other people, and when you socialize, you are bound to get affected by what other people think and assume about you; but not the highly intelligent ones.
+This happens because they maintain the ideal distance from other people which helps them to be unaffected by what other people think.